-A new classroom has been constructed at Elleray Park to meet capacity needs.
-External accessibility has been included, including improved play areas.
+A new classroom has been constructed at Elleray Park School to meet capacity needs.
+This includes improved external accessibility and play areas.

 Two classrooms were extended at Mersey Park School to provide additional space and improved IT.
 A resource/group room was constructed to provide additional space for small group work and break out space.